-If the student's grievance is not resolved at Step One, that student must, within 14 calendar days of the Step One meeting, submit a written grievance to the next level in the University's administrative structure (department chair, director or his/her designee in the administrative unit within which the grievance originated).
-The grievance must be signed and dated by the student.
+If the student's complaint is not resolved at Step One, that student must, within 14 calendar days of the Step One meeting, submit a written complaint to the next level in the University's administrative structure (department chair, director or his/her designee in the administrative unit within which the complaint originated).
+The complaint must be signed and dated by the student.
 The name and title of the person to whom the request should be addressed can be obtained from the employee in Step One.